 15,500 Problems + 6,500 Step-by-Step Solutions at Your Fingertips

-The MATHCOUNTS Online Problem Library and Extraction Tool (OPLET) is just like it sounds:
+The MATHCOUNTS Online Problem Library & Extraction Tool (OPLET) is...

-An online problem library, with thousands of problems from more than 20 years of MATHCOUNTS school handbooks and competitions.
+an online problem database, with more than 20 years of MATHCOUNTS handbook and competition problems.

-An extraction tool that allows subscribers to create their own worksheets, flash cards and Problems of the Day with problems from the online library.
+an extraction tool that allows subscribers to create their own worksheets, flash cards and Problems of the Day with problems from the database.